BDelecourt/ai_assistant/README.md

 ## File Overview

-### 1. `pdf_processor.py`
+### 1. `pdf_processing.py`
+- Allows processing of multiple PDFs in a folder.
 - Extracts text from PDF files.
 - Splits extracted text into overlapping chunks.
 - Generates embeddings for each chunk and stores them in the database.
-- Allows processing of multiple PDFs in a folder and saves them for retrieval.

 ### 2. `database_handling.py`
 - Initializes a DuckDB database to store text embeddings.
 - Provides functions to insert and retrieve text chunks by ID.
+- Provides functions to mark a pdf as processed or check if a pdf has already been processed

 ### 3. `embeddings.py`
 - Uses SentenceTransformers to generate vector embeddings for text chunks.